joshwolfer/doctorconsul-helper/README.md

 * The helper UI is launched.
 * Clicking on one of the buttons results in the appropriate command being placed in the Window copy buffer.
 * Paste into the shell
+* The intended data is opened up directly in Microsoft Visual Studio Code.

 Additional troubleshooting commands will likely be added to the helper in the future.

+## vsc script

+The vsc script takes STDIN input, drops it into a temporary file, and opens up the file in Microsoft VSC.

+VSC is supposed to be able to open up STDIN directly, but it doesn't work correctly, and thus this script needed to be written.
+I don't recall the exact issues I ran into.

+Syntax

+> vsc *[file extension]*

+The file extension will allow vsc to use the correct syntax coloring.